 The Edward R. Murrow College of Communication

-With hands-on projects and internships, the highly flexible program gives you all the tools you’ll need to become a professional communicator-and the freedom to focus on what interests you the most.
-This program extends WSU Pullman’s highly regarded communication program to Everett.
-Courses are taught by faculty and professional experts affiliated with the Edward R. Murrow College of Communication.
-Most courses are taught in person, while others are delivered from WSU Pullman via interactive video and the nationally ranked WSU Global Campus online program.
+With hands-on projects and internships, the highly flexible program gives you all the tools you’ll need to become a professional communicator-and the freedom to focus on what interests you.
+Most courses are taught in person by faculty and professional experts affiliated with the Edward R. Murrow College of Communication, while others are delivered from WSU Pullman via interactive video and the nationally ranked WSU Global Campus.